Summer Camps

 Printable packing list

-We highly recommend using plastic tubs as they are easy to pack, label, transport, and clean.
+We highly recommend using plastic tubs or a trunk as they are easy to pack, label, transport, and clean.
 However, tubs are not required and you are welcome to use the luggage you already have at home.

 MEDICATION NOTES – Please do not pack any medicine(s) in your suitcase.
-Please pack all prescribed medications within reach upon check-in.
+Please pack all medications within reach upon check-in.
+PLEASE READ OUR MEDICATION POLICY in your registration confirmation email.
+You will need to plan ahead with your pharmacy or doctor for how to package your medications.

 Clothes – play clothes, write the name on everything.
 Playing outside means clothes might get dirty.
 Don’t pack your best clothes.